 Whether you’re interested in generating recurring income, selling online courses, or just building a list of loyal registered members, the following guide will help you choose the best WordPress membership plugin for your requirements.

-Creating a membership site allows you to limit access to downloads, online content, forums, and support to your registered users only.
+Creating a membership website allows you to limit access to downloads, online content, forums, and support to your registered users only.
 Creating a membership site requires more or less the same tools required to make a website.

 A few reasons for creating a membership site are: